Nazareth Area High School

-As of the 2009–2010 school year, the high school obtained ful accreditation by the Middle States Association of Colleges and Schools.
+During the 2009–2010 school year, the high school obtained full accreditation by the Middle States Association of Colleges and Schools.
 In 2012, Nazareth Area High School received the Keystone Award from the Pennsylvania Department of Education for achieving annual progress for two consecutive years as measured by the Pennsylvania System of School Assessment (PSSA) tests.

-Nazareth Area High School has also appeared on the College Boards Advanced Placement Honor Roll for the last four consecutive years, out of the five it has been awarded, one of just two Pennsylvania schools to do so.
+Nazareth Area High School has also appeared on the College Boards Advanced Placement Honor Roll for four consecutive years.
 Nazareth Area High School has an AP test passing rate of 87%, above state average of 69% and global average of 61%.

 History

 The current high school was first built in 1954 and opened to students on October 3, 1955.
-It was dedicated on April 8, 1956 to Frederic A. Marcks, a former teacher and the first Superintendent of the Nazareth Area School District, following the merger of the regional districts.
+It was dedicated on April 8, 1956, to Frederic A. Marcks, a former teacher and the first Superintendent of the Nazareth Area School District, following the merger of the regional districts.
 The original construction of the building consisted of two floors of academic classrooms with an auditorium, a gym, and a large cafeteria.

 In 1971, the school underwent construction of a new wing consisting mainly of classrooms which made the school twice as large as it was originally intended to be.
-In addition to new classrooms, the addition included a new library (currently the Sharon L. Adams Library and Media Center), expanded the cafeteria to nearly four times its original size, and added onto the current gym, doubling the size while also adding a lower level which housed a fitness room and coach's offices.
+In addition to new classrooms, the addition included of the Sharon L. Adams Library and Media Center, expanded the cafeteria to nearly four times its original size, and added onto the current gym, doubling the size while also adding a lower level which housed a fitness room and coach's offices.

 In 1998, the school experienced a mold problem which destroyed most of the old ceilings in the original building while causing the lead paint in the 1971 addition to chip faster than expected.
-The problem was deemed a health issue and the school was forced to close for emergency renovations.
-That same year, with the new middle school built, the old junior high school (constructed in 1983) became the school's "North Campus".
+The problem was deemed a health issue, and the school was forced to close for emergency renovations.
+That same year, with the new middle school built, the old junior high school, constructed in 1983, became the school's "North Campus."

-Today the school retains these modifications, which assist in facilitating student and faculty population growth.
-It has also allowed smaller class sizes, as well as adding another gym and housing the Nazareth Area School District offices.
-In 1999 the new auditorium and music wing were constructed.
+In 1999, the new auditorium and music wing were constructed.
 The new auditorium was twice the size of the old auditorium and housed a complete light and sound power station with two floors of stage equipment storage.
-The music wing contains an instrument storage facility, practice rooms, offices, and classrooms that can hold 200+ students at a time.
+The music wing contains an instrument storage facility, practice rooms, offices, and classrooms that can hold in excess of 200 students at a time.